S3-working-group/s3-practical-guide/slides.md

 ![right,fit](img/people-and-roles/selection.png)

-* People avoid expressing interest before elections
+* People avoid expressing interest before the selection
-* Nominations are made on the strength of the reason
-    * not according to the majority
+* Nominations are made on the strength of the reason, not according to the majority
 * You can nominate yourself or pass
-* When harvesting objections, ask the candidate last
+* When checking for objections, ask the person nominated last

-* Objections may be resolved by amending the role description or by nominating someone else
+Objections to a nominee taking on the role may be resolved in many ways including making changes to the role description or by nominating someone else instead.

 ---

 ## P1.10: Driver Mapping

-* a workshop format for identifying organizational structure (domain or  entire organization)
-* based on *Impact Mapping* by Gojko Adzic, but focussed on flow of value and information, instead of actual deliverables
-* alignment of organization to the pull of (external and internal) actors, e.g. customers, partners, members
+A workshop format to identify an effective response to a complex situation: organize start-ups, kick-off projects, tackle major impediments or opportunities, align organizational structure to the flow of value.

+* inspired by Gojko Adzic’s Impact Mapping
+* in the workshop small or large teams self-organize, innovate, and take full ownership from start to finish and progress quickly from concept to fully functioning collaboration

 ---